aosabook/500lines/template-engine/chapter.md

 ```

 The data available to the template is provided in the context when the template
-is rendered, more on that later.
+is rendered.
+More on that later.

 Template engines usually provide access to elements within data using a
 simplified and relaxed syntax.
 In Python, these expressions all have different